awslabs/aws-iam-generator/README.md

       - parent
 ```

 `groups:` is once again a dictionary of group names that you'd like created.
-It allows for a list of `managed_policies:` to attach.
-These can be either an existing managed policy arn, or the name of a policy created in the `policies:` section of the YAML.
+Each allows for a list of `managed_policies:` to attach.

 ### `retain_on_delete` variable